• Home

 RETHINKING THE CONCEPT OF A MUSEUM

 Through Land Art Museum Hestøya we aspire to make you rethink the concept of a museum.
-By uniting our passion for art, nature, and environmental conservation we seek to shed light on the interconnectedness between art, nature and humans and how art can inspire us to preserve and safeguard our natural heritage.
-By redefining the concept of a museum we believe we can make land art and the dialogue around the importance of land art available to a wider audience.
+By uniting our passion for art, nature, and environmental conservation we seek to shed light on the interconnectedness between art, nature and humans and portray how nature can be a potent platform for creation of art and at the same time an inspiration to how we can safeguard our natural heritage.
+By establishing an open air museum for land art that are free are and accessible all year around, we hope to lower the threshold for the general public to come close to and experience this intriguing art form.

 Artist and artwork